JauntyJJS/jaunty-blogdown/content/blog/2022-06-06-Using-Docker-To-Run-LINEX/index.md

 ![docker_general](images/docker_general.png)

-With Docker installed in Windows 10, we can now proceed to run the two lipidomics software in the docker environment.
+With Docker installed in Windows 10, we can now proceed to run the two lipidomics software in the Docker environment.

 ## LINEX in Windows 10 Docker